 We have a volunteer-centric approach, with key touchpoints at each stage of our volunteer’s journey, including volunteer feedback questionnaires.

-We also have a “Volunteer Centricity” group, who are focused on ensuring feedback is acted upon and priorities around volunteer wellbeing are considered.
-The group engages with a “Volunteer Advocacy” panel, which is made up of regular long-standing volunteers, to ensure that feedback is sought on an array of topics, such as the layout and wording of patient information summaries, admission times, transportation to site, and study design.
+We also have a “Volunteer Centricity” group, which is focused on ensuring feedback is acted upon and priorities around volunteer wellbeing are considered.
+The group engages with a “Volunteer Advocacy” panel, which is made up of regular long-standing volunteers, to ensure that feedback is sought on an array of topics, such as the layout and wording of patient information summaries, admission times, transportation to the site, and study design.

 Our highly skilled teams ensure the volunteers feel safe, valued, and looked after while in our units.